Rajal Cohen

 Massage and Bodywork

 Although students usually find the brief "table-work" segment of an Alexander Technique lesson pleasant and relaxing, it is quite different from massage.
 It is done fully clothed, and it does not include any of the stroking, kneading or tapping that generally characterize massage.
-Rather, it is another way to practice being aware of movements and tensions and making conscious choices about them.
+Rather, it is another context in which to practice being aware of movements and tensions and to make conscious choices about them.

 Prevent the things you have been doing and you are half-way home.